-over time by lower human capital formations of those who experienced the school closures during their childhood.
+We now present the main systematic results from the quantitative exercises.
+Figure 1 plots the dynamics of output, capital, efficiency units of labor for non-college and college graduates following unexpected school closures of different lengths in t = 1.
+Overall, the changes of these aggregate variables are quite persistent.
+The top-left panel shows that the aggregate output declines gradually over time, and this decline continues until t = 11.
+The top-right panel implies that the initial drop in output is due to dissaving to increase parental investments.
+This reduction in capital is amplified over time by lower human capital formations of those who experienced the school closures during their childhood.
 The bottom panels suggest that parents increase their labor supply to earn more income on impact, thus raising parental investments to counter school closures.
 The aggregate efficiency unit of labor for each skill type then starts to decrease when the cohorts, experiencing these school closures during childhood, enter the labor market with lower levels of human capital.
-This reduction in the aggregate labor continues to decline until t=11 and gradually recovers afterward.
+This reduction in the aggregate labor continues to decline until t = 11 and gradually recovers afterward.
 However, there is another fall in college-educated labor in period 17.
-These lingering effects on future generations arise because when the initially affected children become parents, their own children will also suffer.
+These lingering effects on future generations arise because when the initially affected children become parents, their own children will also suffer due to their lower income (and thus lower investments).

 Another noticeable feature is that the responses of the aggregate variables are nonlinear to the length of school closures.
-The top-left panel of Figure 1 demonstrates that in period 12, while the 0.5-year-closure reduces output by 0.3%, the 1.5-year-closure decreases output by more than 1.5%.
+The top-left panel of Figure 1 demonstrates that in period 11, while the 0.5-year-closure reduces output by 0.4%, the 1.5-year-closure decreases output by 1.3%.
 The top-right panel shows that the 1.5-year-closure reduces capital three times more than does the 0.5-year-closure.
-When we add up these persistent output losses over the next century, the accumulated output loss relative to the annual output is around 17% for the 0.5-year-closure, which increases nonlinearly with the closure length: 38% for the 1-year-closure and 61% for the
+When we add up these persistent output losses over the next century, the accumulated output loss relative to annual output is around 19% for the 0.5-year-closure, which